 Yes, they won’t really help when it comes to recording pure sound with zero noise.
 But they can at least give you peace of mind if you live in a noisy neighborhood.

-You might be using a PC, a laptop or any other electronic device.
+Next, you might be using a PC, a laptop, or any other electronic device.
 Whatever it might be, it will produce noise.
 As such, I’d suggest building an Isobox (a casing that cancels out PC noise and cools the computer).

 If your A/C is bothering you, you can remove its vents or seal up any cracks in the wall around it.
 Alternatively, you can build a sound dampener to put in front of the A/C and soundproof it while you work.